mounirbs/spark-livy/README.md

 ```
 kompose --file docker-compose.yml convert -o helm -c
 ```
-Some adjustments/cleaning was done on the helm chart created by kompose.
+Some adjustments/cleaning were done on the helm chart created by kompose.

 ## Helm
 ```